 Lawful Intercept can be managed in classic, mixed, or model-driven configuration mode.

 Note: The LI administrator should coordinate configuration mode migrations with the network administrator, who is normally expected to perform the configuration mode migrations.

-In LI there are two configuration modes of operations dictated by using the bof li-separate command:
+In LI there are two configuration modes of operations dictated by using the following command: